-It was a quiet day at the restaurant where I perform by comedic balloon entertainment, so I used the slow evening to create this fire breathing Dragon.
+It was a quiet day at the restaurant where I performed comedic balloon entertainment, so I used the slow evening to create this fire-breathing Dragon.
 A little girl was watching, and when I was done, guess who got it?

 Here is a side view of the Dragon.
 It is never easy to take a picture of a balloon animal design, especially when you have a lot of detail in the balloon animal.
 You can never get an angle that shows off the model.

-Well, it was one of those sleepless nights when my mind was working overtime, and the Dragon head developed a little farther.
+Well, it was one of those sleepless nights when my mind was working overtime, and the Dragonhead developed a little further.
 Here is a picture of what I created in my head.
-I chose purple thinking it would look cool but forgot that purple is very tricky when working with photos.
+I chose purple, thinking it would look cool, but I forgot that purple is tricky when working with photos.
 Many times it seems bluer the purple.

 Now, here’s the funny part.
-After I built the head, it no longer looked like a Dragon to me, but more like a Werewolf.
+After I built the head, it no longer looked like a Dragon but more like a Werewolf.
 Yes, this is how balloon entertainers develop new balloon animal designs.
-We start with a concept in our head, begin to build it and presto, we create something totally different from what we set out to accomplish.
+We start with a concept in our head, begin to build it, and presto, create something different from what we set out to accomplish.

 So here is a closeup of the Werewolf head.

 To give the Werewolf a menacing look–make the balloon bubble between eyes wider at the top and tapers to the bottom.